arahangua/uzh-uniswap/README.md

      ```bash
      npx hardhat run scripts/remove_liquidity.js --network yourNetworkName
      ```
    - In Uniswap V3, fee collection is more granular and might require different functions.
-Refer to Uniswap V3 documentation for details.
+Refer to Uniswap V3 documentation for details and consider using the Uniswap V3 SDK for easier interaction.

 **Frontend Implementation:**